sclarkstone/milestoneProject2/README.md

 * [material.io](https://material.io/resources/color/#!/?view.left=1&view.right=1&primary.color=557a95&secondary.color=33691E]) was used to check accessibility of text colours on background colours.
 Also used to find complemetary colours.
 This is where i decided on my 2 shades of blue with white text.
 As the result was that black was not legible on these shades of blue.
 Credit to my mentor Akshat for showing me this resource.

 * Google maps platform.
-Credit to [Google maps]('https://developers.google.com/maps/documentation/javascript/examples/map-simple) for a guide on different options on how to display the map with markers.
+Credit to [Google maps](https://developers.google.com/maps/documentation/javascript/overview) for a guide on different options on how to display the map with markers and the fields availbale to callback.
 Map.js, script.js, index.html and map.html files have comments where any code is used as a direct copy and paste.

 * OpenWeatherMap API.
 Credit to [Fetch the Weather with OpenWeatherMap API and JavaScript](https://bithacker.dev/fetch-weather-openweathermap-api-javascript) and [openweathermap](https://openweathermap.org/current) for a guide on different options on how to display the API JSON as desired.
 Map.js, script.js, index.html and map.html files have comments where any code is used as a direct copy and paste.